 - Slipping belts

 - Loose fasteners

 - Unusual noises

 - Worn or frayed power cords

+- Worn, damaged, or missing safety lanyards or clips

 - Any other indication that the equipment may be in need of service

 Important: If you determine that the equipment needs service, disconnect all power connections (television, Ethernet, and power) and move the equipment away from the exercise area.
 Place an OUT OF SERVICE sign on the equipment and make it clear to all patrons and other users that they must not use it.